mainkoon81/oo-Study-MCMC-R-II/README.md

 }
 ```
  - Next, we execute this.
 Here is our data.
+ - Gibbs sampling function accepts the prior as a `list`.
+ -
 ```
 y = c(1.2, 1.4, -0.5, 0.3, 0.9, 2.3, 1.0, 0.1, 1.3, 1.9)
 ybar = mean(y)